-Looking ahead to next year’s elections, Democrats are trying to recruit at least two dozen military veterans to challenge Republican incumbents, arguing that candidates with a military background on their resumes appeal to independent voters and can help the party break the GOP grip on Washington.
+Looking ahead to next year’s elections, Democrats are trying to recruit at least two dozen military veterans to challenge Republican incumbents, arguing that candidates with military on their resumes appeals to independent voters and can help the party break the GOP grip on Washington.

 “Veterans have had the experience of putting the country first, before personal politics” and party dictates, said Rep. Seth Moulton, D-Mass, who did four tours of duty in Iraq, left the Marines as a captain and was elected to Congress in 2014.
 That tends “to attract the kind of independent voters who are looking for a good leader,” Moulton added.

 Several veterans already have announced their bids in some of the 79 Republican-held House districts that national Democratic Party leaders have identified as top targets.

 Decades ago, veterans of World War II, Korea and Vietnam were mainstays in Congress.
 In 1969-71, 398 veterans served in the House and 69 in the Senate, according to the Congressional Research Service.
 But the change to an all-volunteer force in 1973 sent those numbers plummeting.